 Location Highlights

-- Masai Mara Game Reserve – Africa’s most famous game reserve.
+- Maasai Mara National Reserve – Africa’s most famous game reserve.
 Always wonderful, and at its best from July to October when it plays host to 1.2 million Blue Wildebeest!

-- Samburu National Reserve – a spectacular land of rugged ridges and Doum Palms.
+- Samburu National Reserve – a spectacular land of rugged outcrops and Doum Palms.
 Kenya’s most scenic reserve hosts Gerenuk, Grevy’s Zebra and Beisa Oryx

 - Mount Kenya – the beautiful montane forest is home to a wealth of rare mammals and birds